Surgery for pancreatic cancer

 - The experience and number of surgeries performed at the hospital you are going to use

 The surgery is done in the hospital with general anesthesia so you are asleep and pain free.
-The following types of surgery are used in the surgical treatment of pancreatic cancer.
+The following types of surgeries are used in the surgical treatment of pancreatic cancer.

 Whipple procedure: This is the most common surgery for pancreatic cancer.